ChrisBlanks/CommunityHobbyApp/meeting_notes.md

   - ?Profile Picture?
 - **Award System** implementation
   - Trophies for days active and membership
-  - Trophies for users ad groups
+  - Trophies for users and groups
 - _Login Page_
   - Username and Password
   - Account recovery info sent to Email